pzbitskiy/tealang/README.md

 # Tealang

 High-level language for Algorand Smart Contracts at Layer-1 and its low-level **TEAL v5** language.
-The goal is to abstract the stack-based **TEAL** VM and provide imperative Go/JS/Python-like syntax.
+The goal is to abstract the stack-based **Algorand Virtual Machine** and provide imperative Go/JS/Python-like syntax.

 ## Language Features